ev3dev/lms2012-compat/docker/README.md

 Using Docker to Cross-Compile lms2012-compat
 --------------------------------------------

-This assumes that you have already cloned the git repository and the current working directory is the `lms2012-compat` source code directory.
+This assumes that you have already `docker` installed and that you have cloned the git repository and that the current working directory is the `lms2012-compat` source code directory.

 1. Create the docker image.